xoshaunalynn/Dr.Barnes/README.md

 Welcome!
 I am Dr. Barnes, a bot developed to support the medical offices of Gilded Roleplay.
 Created by Elyxr | Mae Redding.

+**Each rank also has access to the commands for the lower ranks, where applicable.**
 ## Admin Commands
 - **PING**: Test the bot connection.